imartinezl/population-map/README.md

 # Population Density Map

-This repo contains the code for visualization of the population density in Europe and in Spain.
-It covers the entire data pipeline, starting from the importation, going through the transformation and analysis, and finishing on the visualization.
-Please, notice that the selected datasets are large in size, and thus the project is mainly concieved from the efficiency point of view.
+This repo contains the code for the analysis of the population density in Europe and in Spain.
+It covers the entire data ETL pipeline: data extraction from european and spanish public institutions, data transformation and analysis, and a visualization stage.
+Please, notice that the used datasets are quite large in size, and thus the project has been concieved from an educational point of view, always looking for the maximum efficiency in the entire pipeline.

 ## What I wanted to do